 What is video proofing?

-Video proofing is the process of reviewing a version of a piece of video or animation, usually in an online workflow that allows stakeholders to leave feedback directly on specific points or timestamps in the video content.
-It’s a key part of any marketing video workflow or project, where multiple stakeholders may need to evaluate or sign off on videos as they’re being developed.
+Video proofing is the process of reviewing a version of a piece of video or animation, usually in an online proofing workflow that allows stakeholders to leave feedback directly on specific points or timestamps in the video content.
+It's a key part of any marketing video workflow or project, where multiple stakeholders may need to evaluate or sign off on videos as they're being developed.

 For most organizations, collaborative proofing software is the best way to go about video proofing as it gives the features and flexibility needed to proof video with clarity and efficiency.
+The right platform offers an intuitive interface that designers, editors, and external reviewers can all use without a steep learning curve.

 The two types of video proofing